The History of the Blandon Fire Company

 In the late 1700’s, Robert Bland, a blacksmith by trade, acquired a large tract of land and founded Bland Town.
 He and his family settled there and started his business.
-It is now Blandon – the largest town in Maidencreek Township.
+It's now known as Blandon, the largest town in Maidencreek Township.

 In 1859, the East Penn Railroad passed through and began the growth of the town.
-By the 1900's more businesses started to emerge including a roller mill, grist mill, a cider mill, distillery, and public motel.
-With more families making their homes in town, the ability to fight fires as a community was a growing concern.
+By the 1900's, more businesses started to emerge including a roller mill, grist mill, cider mill, distillery, and public motel.
+With more families moving to Blandon and settling there, the ability to fight fire's was becoming a growing concern.

-During the fall of 1909, the people of the village of Blandon discussed the necessity of fire protection for the small community.
-On January 8, 1910, when property holders and public-spirited citizens met at a public meeting in the P.O.S. of a Hall, the Blandon Fire Company No.1, came into existence.
+During the fall of 1909, the villagers of Blandon discussed the necessity of fire protection for the small community.
+On January 8, 1910, when property holders and public-spirited citizens met at a public meeting in the P.O.S.
+Hall, the Blandon Fire Company No.1 came into existence.
 The following paragraph is the outcome of that meeting as it appears in our first meeting book.

 Wilson Sell received from A.K Lorah $5.00.
 Adjourn to meet January 15, at 7:30 p.m.

 At the January 15th meeting, discussions focused on the type of equipment most suitable for the use of the company.
 It was decided to buy a hand drawn chemical wagon at the cost of $251.00.
 This chemical apparatus generated enough pressure to cover a two story building.
 Several months later, the officers saw a need for ladders.
 A hand drawn ladder wagon was then bought for $90.00.

 Because the community was growing and the equipment was being housed in different places, a decision was made to build a Fire Company hall.
 Mr. Samuel Seifert donated a piece of land to erect a station house in the center of town.